21.07.2024

 You can reduce chargebacks with Noda, a global open banking and payments provider.
 We also assist online merchants with end-user KYC, payment processing, LTV forecasting and UX optimisation.

-Noda parents with 16,500 banks across 27 countries, spanning over 30,000 bank branches.
+Noda partners with 2,000 banks across 28 countries, spanning over 30,000 bank branches.
 We support a wide range of currencies for globally-minded clients, and offer scalable plans to fuel your business growth and e-commerce plugins for easy integration.

 With Noda's advanced Open Banking API, online businesses can easily integrate direct bank payments, offering their customers a seamless and secure payment experience with lower fees.
 Whether you're looking to enhance customer verification processes, optimise payment systems, forecast long-term value, or refine user experience, Noda is your partner in growth.